 - Switch to the DNS tab.

 - Here, you can add a maximum of one DNS account for each DNS provider supported.
-Password Manager Pro currently supports automatic challenge verification for Azure, Cloudflare DNS, and Amazon route 53 DNS, RFC2136 DNS update (nsupdate), GoDaddy DNS.
+PMP currently supports automatic challenge verification for Azure, Cloudflare DNS, Amazon route 53 DNS, RFC2136 DNS update (nsupdate), GoDaddy DNS.

 - Click Add.
 In the pop-up that opens, choose the DNS provider.

 - Provide the Subscription ID, which is available in the Overview page of the Azure DNS zone.

 - Provide the Directory ID, which is available in Azure Active Directory >> Properties.